-The Heritage Impact Assessment (Appendix K3) states that There have been no previous heritage studies within the study area, thus the type of heritage sites is currently unknown.
+Desktop Assessment (Appendix K3) states that there have been no previous heritage studies within the study area, thus the type of heritage sites are currently unknown.
 The desktop study did note that there are several structures from the 1962 aerial photographs and 1971 topographical maps.
 These built structures would be protected if they still existed, even if as ruins.